Arrow BOOK

 • Reducing neuropathic pain intensity in selected patients

-Some patients are offered a single infusion as a trial.
-Others may benefit from a series depending on response and clinical judgement.
+Some patients receive a single infusion as a trial.
+Others may benefit from a series of treatments depending on response and clinical judgement.

-• Baseline observations including heart rate blood pressure and oxygen levels
+3. Baseline observations including heart rate, blood pressure, and oxygen levels

-• A short observation period after completion before discharge
+7. A short observation period after the infusion before discharge

 • Tiredness or fatigue